cbayet/PoolSprayer/README.md

 ## Thanks

-Those researchs and library were done during my internship at Armature Technologies.
+Those researchs and library were made during my internship at Armature Technologies.